lakshmivijay23/lakshmivijay23/README.md

 ### Work Experience

 **AI Engineer**
-- Developed an appointment scheduler assistant.
+- Developed an appointment scheduler assistant chatbot.
 - Designed and developed an **AI-powered agentic pipeline** (Streamlit + LangGraph + LangSmith) to generate MATLAB/Simulink models from thermal system images — reducing manual modeling time by **70%**.
 - Developed a FastAPI backend for a social listening platform that included data collection (Scrapy, Selenium)pipeline, LLM-based insight curation pipeline and querying-bot pipeline.
 Used **Neo4j** and **MongoDB** for managing data.
 - Extraction of complex semiconductor datasheets and automate test plan generation.
 - Built a **code assistant prototype** using RAG with **ChromaDB** and a B-tree retrieval approach to deliver **60–70% accurate** code suggestions.
 - Developed automated ML workflow with code correction agent.
+- Designed and trained deep learning model architecture to improve the performance upto 5%.

 ---